Performance guarantees for model-based Approximate Dynamic Programming in continuous spaces: Introduction

 \section{Introduction}

-Stochastic optimal control problems are solved exactly by the methodology of Dynamic Programming (DP).
-In 1952 Bellman proposed a solution method for discrete time problems involving general dynamics and cost function, \cite{bellman_1952_theory}.
-The solution of the Bellman Equation is the optimal cost-to-go function which characterizes the behaviour of the optimal control policy.
-Although a powerful result, computing a solution to the Bellman equation introduces many challenges.
-Namely that the solution lives in an infinite dimensional function space, and multi-variate expectations can be neither analytically expressed nor tractably computed.
-The continuous state, input, and disturbance spaces could be discretized to leverage the extensive literature on solving the Bellman equation for discrete spaces, eg. \cite{bertsekas_1995_DP_vol1,puterman_2005_MDPs}.
-This paper focuses on continuous space problems of sufficiently high dimension for which discretization method are not feasible.
+In 1952, Bellman proposed Dynamic Programming (DP) as a solution method for discrete time stochastic optimal control problems \cite{bellman_1952_theory}.
+The solution of the Bellman equation is the optimal cost-to-go function, also called the value function, which characterizes the performance of the optimal control policy.
+For continuous state and action spaces, the value function takes values in an infinite dimensional function space and the policy involves computation of a multi-variate expectation.
+The continuous state, input, and disturbance spaces could be discretized to leverage the extensive literature on solving the Bellman equation for finite spaces \cite{bertsekas_2017_DP_vol1,puterman_2005_MDPs}, however this is computationally infeasible even for small problems.
+As such, an extensive body of literature has proposed and studied various approximation methods for continuous space problems, including a range of model-free methods that learn the value function from interactions with an un-modelled system, \cite{sutton_1988_TDlearning,bertsekas_1995_neuroBook,reviewer_suggestion_2016_modelfree,google_2015_atari}.
+In this paper we focus on the model-based method named the Linear Programming (LP) approach to Approximate Dynamic Programming (ADP) \cite{schweitzer_originalMDP} that takes advantage of model knowledge for the system dynamics, cost function, and exogenous disturbance as part of the algorithm for approximating the value function.

-Function approximation for Approximate Dynamic Programming (ADP) is a method which restricts the space of functions considered so that an approximate, sub-optimal, solution of the Bellman equation can be tractably found.
-The Linear Programming (LP) approach to ADP is a method that approximates the cost-to-go function, \cite{schweitzer_originalMDP}.
-In this paper we focus on a variant that approximates instead the $\mcal{Q}$-function.
-The $\mcal{Q}$-function, first introduced in \cite{watkins_1989_learningFromDelayedRewards}, is similar to the cost-to-go function, but it has the property that the optimal control policy can be written in terms of the optimal $\mcal{Q}$-function without involving any of the terms that describe the model.
-This property of the $\mcal{Q}$-function makes the formulation interesting for tackling decentralized control problems, first suggested in \cite{vanroy_decentADP} for discrete space problems.
-A drawback of the $\mcal{Q}$-function formulation is that it doubles the size of the LP that needs to be solved.